AmamMcMam/Team-A-Agile/README.md

 ####  **Intellij**
-For the backend you will need to install Intellij Community Edition if you don't already have it.
+For the backend we recommend you install Intellij Community Edition if you don't already have it.
 Here is a link to the download page:

 - [Intellij Download](https://www.jetbrains.com/idea/download/#section=mac)